 Although church asylum is a century-long respected tradition that was being practiced by over 300 churches in Germany at that same time, a criminal investigation was opened against Rev Rodrigo Assis da Silva, lead pastor of Multination Church at the time, on charges of assisting illegal migrants.
 Following the launch of a petition campaign called “Respect for Church Asylum”, which gathered the support of thousands of people from all over the world, all charges were dropped.
 In the following years, the refugees who lived in the church were all granted asylum in Germany.
 They also integrated into their local communities, learned the language, found jobs and are living happily and safely in Germany to this day.

 After being exonerated, Rodrigo founded All4Aid in 2017 to catalyse even more support towards refugees.
-Several friends joined the project by offering prayers, financial support and even joining as full-time volunteers.
+Several friends joined the project by offering prayers, financial support and even joining as full-time workers.
 In February 2019, after running a few programmes in Germany, All4Aid was offered the opportunity to take over the management of a centre in front of Moria Camp.
-This was the birth of our long-term presence on Lesvos, Greece.
+This was the beginning of our long-term presence on Lesvos, Greece.